ALL Metrics

 Introduction

 Understanding the concept of “sample size” is crucial for anyone involved in scientific research or clinical trials.
 The sample size refers to the number of subjects selected or observed in an experiment.
 This sample is a subset of the entire target population, which includes all individuals relevant to the study.
-For instance, in a study testing a new drug for type II diabetes, the target population would consist of all individuals suffering from this condition.
+For instance, in a study evaluating a new drug for type II diabetes, the target population would consist of all individuals suffering from this condition.

-By paying close attention to sample size, researchers can design robust experiments that yield trustworthy insights, ultimately contributing to scientific progress and better health outcomes.
+By paying close attention to sample size, researchers can design robust experiments that yield trustworthy insights, contributing to scientific progress and better health outcomes.

 Although sampling error cannot be completely eliminated, it can be reduced.2 A larger sample typically has a narrower margin of error.
 We require an appropriate sample size to examine and provide an accurate picture of the effects of protein shake consumption on performance.
-Note that increasing the sample size will help in reducing the sampling error but it does not addresses the non-sampling errors.
+Note that increasing the sample size will help in reducing the sampling error but it does not address the non-sampling errors.

 Background